 Figure 9

 How does all this work on us?
 How is all of this mess ingested, how is it brought under some control without desiccation?
 The kind of speech acts or utterances we participate in constitute a pre-digestive state.
 We apply force on the material, we slow its free flow without killing it.
 We shape it, form it, congeal it into a bolus fit for passing into our pharyngeal muscles and alimentary canal.
 According to the psychoanalyst Wilfred Bion, ‘English betrays the widespread use of the alimentary metaphor when processes of thought are in dispute’ (Bion 1965: 90).
-But, is the focus to be on the inhalation and exhalation of matter and meaning, or on the ingestation of the bolus, or breath and bolus both?
+But, is the focus to be on the inhalation and exhalation of matter and meaning, or on the ingestion of the bolus, or breath and bolus both?
 Naming what we are doing extends this riddle.
 For Bion, words wrap around experience, thus

 giving something a name was a way of binding things together to prevent dispersal, the band around a bundle of sticks or ideas or observations, and nothing more.
 Having been given a name, however, it was then possible for the meaning of the bundle of ideas to grow naturally and progressively.
 (Symington and Symington 1996: 53)